Brandon-Morision/RPG_Gaming_System/README.md

 This is a command-line role-playing game (RPG) where the user controls a character and fights foes in turn-based combat.
 The options available to the player include attacking, employing special techniques, and using inventory items.
 Through the game's leveling system, players can advance in strength and experience.

 Features
-Character Personalization: The user has the option to give their character a name.
 Combat is turn-based; you can strike, execute special techniques, and use objects to combat your adversaries.
 Inventory System: Gather and utilize things such as attack enhancements and healing potions.
 Leveling System: After every combat, get experience points (XP) to advance in level.